-A series of conversations among trans and gnc folks about spirituality, joy, ritual, gender, and sex.
-This audio series is hosted by enfleshed's trans faith intern, Nite Hunt.
+Our Table is a series of conversations among trans and gnc folks about spirituality, joy, ritual, gender, and sex.
+This audio series is hosted by enfleshed’s trans faith intern, Nite Hunt, who explains the meaning of the project:

 Nathan O.A.
 Bakken, MDiv (They/Them), a Seminary Certified Witch, is a white, queer and trans, movement spiritual care provider, astrologer, tarot practicioner, and writer raised on unceded Duwamish land (Seattle, WA) currently based on unceded Ohlone land (Oakland, CA).
 In 2017, they earned their Master of Divinity from Boston University School of Theology, with a focus on the spiritual and theological life of LGBTQIA+ people, pop culture, and theologies of liberation.
 In 2019, they were certified as spiritual director through Still Harbor.
 They exist comfortably at the spiritual intersection of good food, Dolly Parton, collective liberation, and spiritual care.